Sydney & Louisburg Railway Museum

 Pause for a moment to smell the salty air, watch for fishing boats, and listen to the sound of waves crashing or is that the thunder of cannons echoing from the past?
 Travel back to a time when Louisbourg was a bustling port and the lighthouse provided guidance for travelling vessels in the night.

 Travelling with a beloved pet?
-Dogs on leash are permitted on the Old Town Trail, the Lighthouse Trail, and at Kennington Cove Beach.
+Dogs on leash are permitted on the Royal Battery Trail, Old Town Trail, at Lousibourg Lighthouse, and Kennington Cove Beach.
 Thank you for cleaning up after your pet.
 Pick up droppings and place them in appropriate refuse containers.

 #KeepitWild